"A great meal isn't the one you just had, it's the one you're still thinking about a decade later."

 After a 20th-century renovation to restore it to the original glory, Le Grand Véfour claimed the highest honor — three Michelin stars in the year 2000.
 Today the restaurant still holds two stars (not a bad achievement!) and retains the glory of bygone days.

 Each year's Michelin restaurant guide for France reveals a few surprises for Paris chefs and restaurants.
 Some restaurants lose their single stars while others may become surprise winners.
 In recent years, the happiest news for us was that our pal Jacques Faussat won back the star at his eponymous restaurant in the 17th Arrondissement.
+Order your copy of the Michelin restaurant guide for France, including Paris.

-It's nice to know that some of the classics never change, and La Régalade Conservatoire is a good example of that, delivering up the same hearty bistro fare as it did decades ago.
+It's nice to know that some of the classics never change, and La Régalade Conservatoire was a good example of that, delivering up the same hearty bistro fare as it did decades ago.
 Unfortunately, since we reviewed Conservatoire it has closed its doors.
 However, Chef Bruno Doucet continues to serve up the classics at La Régalade Saint-Honoré.

 Order up the Régalade classics and you're going to be very happy — creamy risotto infused with black cuttlefish ink, the beautiful caramelized pork belly, and, to end, the giant cauldron of perfectly cooked rice pudding with a luscious caramel sauce.